kaitech-The-Construct/theConstruct/presentation_layer/svelte_the_construct/OVERVIEW.md

 •	Community Empowerment: With built-in tools for reputation and governance, The Construct not only facilitates commerce but also nurtures a collaborative ecosystem where users can actively influence the platform’s evolution.

 ## Conclusion:
-By harnessing the strengths of the XRP Ledger, The Construct offers a powerful, XRPL-only solution for the robotics industry—a decentralized, secure, and user-friendly exchange that bridges the gap between innovation and commerce.
-Whether you’re a hobbyist, manufacturer, or researcher, The Construct aims to provide the tools and marketplace you need to drive forward the future of robotics.
+By harnessing the complementary strengths of both XRPL and Solana, The Construct offers a powerful hybrid solution for the robotics industry—a decentralized, secure, and feature-rich exchange that bridges the gap between innovation and commerce.
+XRPL provides the speed and cost-efficiency for everyday trading, while Solana enables sophisticated business logic and community governance.
+Whether you're a hobbyist, manufacturer, or researcher, The Construct provides the comprehensive tools and marketplace you need to drive forward the future of robotics.